Defensive Driving Tips: Learn to Improve Bad Driving Habits

 Defensive driving doesn’t mean driving like a grandma.
 It means driving like a master of mindfulness.
 It means having the skills and the smarts to identify potential problems on the road and smoothly avoid them.
-We’ve curated the best defensive driving tips.

 What is Defensive Driving?

 Maintain a safe following distance.
 People disagree on what a safe following distance is, but there are a few defensive driving tips you can remember.
 One says you should always keep at least two car lengths between your vehicle and the one in front of you.
 Another recommends at least three seconds between vehicles, or four seconds if you’re going faster than 45 mph.
 (How do you measure distance in seconds?
-Wait for the car in front of you to pass a sign or other marker, then count.
+Wait for the car in front of you to pass a sign or another marker, then count.
 Three seconds should elapse before you pass the same marker.)

 Keep in mind that if you’re going 65 mph on dry, level pavement, your average stopping distance is 344 feet.
 That’s a long way.
 If it’s raining or snowing, or if your car is carrying a heavy load and might take longer to stop, add even more space.